emredagli/physics-constants-explorer/research/README.md

 After executing enough runs on the other physical constants, it is time to experiment on measured but not theoretically-proofed constants.

-The script ([experiments.sh](script/experiments.sh)) is used on the experiments listed on this section.
+The script ([experiments.sh](script/experiments.sh)) was used on the experiments listed on this section.

 Note: The script was executed on the project's root folder: